VisionSystemsInc/pix2face/README.md

 export PYTHONPATH=${PIX2FACE_SRC_DIR}/pix2face_net:${PIX2FACE_SRC_DIR}/python
 ```

 Download the required data files to their correct locations by running the `download_data.bsh` script.
-Note that the ```numpy``` and ```eos_py``` packages are needed for the script to work correctly but they should already be in your python evironment if the requirements.txt file was succefully installed.
+Note that the ```numpy``` and ```eos_py``` packages are needed for the script to work correctly but they should already be in your python evironment if the requirements.txt file was used to create a python environment.
 ```bash
 cd ${PIX2FACE_SRC_DIR}
 ./download_data.bsh